lamiazain/Machine-learning-fundamentals-with-AWS---2025/README.md

 This repo contains multible notebooks explaining multible concepts regarding Machine learning and deep learning models.

-Some models are trained on GPUs and some are using AWS sageMaker services.
+Some models are trained on local GPUs and some are using AWS sageMaker services.